nullberg/tutorial-oop/README.md

 # Simple OOP Tutorial
 This is a simple tutorial on object-oriented programming, in Python.
 There are many tutorials out there which explain OOP.
-Many are great, but also many are confusing.
+Many are great, but many are also confusing.
 This is my take on how to best explain the basics.
-The tutorial is also designed to be short, so you do not need to read chapters and chapters of material.
+You may have attempted to read up on OOP before, but not quite understood it, or why you need it.
+I hope this tutorial can clarify things.

 ## Static variables
 Let us start with an example.
 Say you need some variables with names of colors that contain strings of their hexadecimal representation.
 One way to go about this is to define the variables as follows: